miller-itsec/StaticAnalysisFeaturesPy/README.md

 * 'sha256': Calculated SHA256 hash of the file.
 * 'features': The list or array of floating-point feature values (always length 'TARGET_VECTOR_SIZE', e.g., 256).

+The feature vector itself is composed of several categories:

+* **General:** File size, overall entropy, entropy distribution buckets, file type flags (PE, ELF, MachO, PDF, Script), magic number hashes.
+* **Strings:** Counts of IPs, URLs, suspicious keywords (from `suspicious_strings.txt`), Base64-like strings, PowerShell indicators, longest string length, etc.
+* **YARA:** Binary flags indicating hits for rules defined in the `yara_rules/` directory.
+* **Executable Entrypoint (PE/ELF/MachO):** Mean byte value, opcode entropy, and opcode histogram for bytes near the entry point.
+* **PE Specific:** Detailed information from PE headers, sections (count, entropy stats, ratios, W+X flags), imports/exports (imphash/exphash, counts), resources, TLS callbacks, Rich Header info, signature status, .NET flag, etc.
+* **ELF Specific:** Entrypoint, segment/section/symbol counts, library count, security flags (NX, PIE), etc.
+* **Mach-O Specific:** Entrypoint, command/library/section counts, code signature/ObjC/encryption flags, etc.
+* **PDF Specific:** Page/object/stream/image/font counts, encryption status, JavaScript/Action presence flags, metadata hash, etc. (Requires `PyPDF2`).
+* **Script Specific:** Line counts, lengths, keyword counts (eval, exec, http, socket), obfuscation indicators, etc.
+* **Reserved/Padding:** Features reserved for future use or added to ensure a consistent vector size (`TARGET_VECTOR_SIZE`), named `padding_placeholder_N`.

 The exact meaning and order of the values in the 'features' list are defined by 'FINAL_FEATURE_ORDER' in 'feature_extractor.py' and can be obtained by running 'python generate_features.py --dump-names'.

+## 📈 Using Features for Machine Learning

+The generated feature vectors are designed for use with machine learning models, particularly for tasks like malware classification.
+Here are some important considerations:

+* **Model Choice:**
+    * **Tree-based models** (like LightGBM, XGBoost, RandomForest) often perform very well with this type of feature set out-of-the-box.
+They naturally handle features with different scales and are robust to the inherent sparsity.
+    * **Linear models** (Logistic Regression, SVM) and **Neural Networks** can also be used, but typically require careful feature scaling.

+* **Feature Scaling:**
+    * The features have vastly different ranges (e.g., file size vs. binary flags vs. entropy).
+    * For models sensitive to feature scale (Linear Models, NNs, distance-based algorithms), **scaling is crucial**.
+Using `StandardScaler` (subtract mean, divide by standard deviation) from `scikit-learn` is highly recommended during training.
+The necessary mean/scale values should be saved and applied consistently during inference.
+(The example training script likely generates a `scaler.json` for this purpose).
+    * Tree-based models are generally less sensitive to monotonic feature transformations, but scaling usually doesn't hurt.

+* **Sparsity:**
+    * The feature vector is inherently **sparse**.
+For example, all `pe_*` features will be zero for an ELF file, all `elf_*` features will be zero for a PE file, etc.
+    * Models like LightGBM and XGBoost handle sparse data efficiently.
+Ensure you use appropriate data structures (like sparse matrices from `scipy.sparse` if memory becomes an issue, though often dense `numpy` arrays are fine for moderate datasets) if your chosen library requires it.

+* **Feature Importance & Selection:**
+    * With 256 features, understanding which ones are most impactful is important.
+Techniques like SHAP or feature importance metrics from tree-based models can identify influential features.
+    * You might experiment with feature selection techniques to potentially reduce dimensionality and improve model generalization, although tree models often perform well even with many features.

+* **Padding/Reserved Features:**
+    * The `padding_placeholder_N` features currently hold no information (always 0.0 after scaling unless the definition changes).
+They ensure a consistent vector size.
+They can typically be ignored or removed *after* extraction if your modeling pipeline allows for variable input sizes (though fixed-size is often easier).
+If kept, tree models will likely learn to ignore them.

 ## 🛡️ License